cosc-2030-sp-2019/lab07-frederickwittman95/Frederick-Wittman_HelpSheet.md

 sampleString.substr(0, sampleString.find_last_not_of(whitespace));

-This returns a substring beginning at the zeroth element of sampleString and ending at the last character in sampleString that is not the parameter, which in this case is whitespace, of the the find_last_not_of function.
+sThis returns a substring beginning at the zeroth element of sampleString and ending at the last character in sampleString that is not the parameter, which in this case is whitespace, of the the find_last_not_of function.
 Note that this function will not strip whitespace inside the string, but only whitespace that trails the last character.

 ### 5. How to create an object of type T and its pointer: